-I will never forget my experience of teaching English in Turkey.
-The country stretches over two continents.
-If you are teaching English in Istanbul, you can get on a boat and pop over to Asia for a drink, then sail back to the European side later in the evening.
-The history stretches back for thousands of years, but it is life now in Istanbul that makes it an exciting place to live.
+Living and teaching English in Turkey can be an intense experience.
+The country stretches over two continents, so if you are teaching English in Istanbul, you can get on a boat and pop over to Asia for a drink, then sail back to the European side later in the evening.
+There's a lot of history here too, but it is life now that makes it an exciting place to live.

 The Turks are interested in learning English, and there are many opportunities for teaching English in Turkey.
-The people are proud, but hospitable.
-Although an Islamic country, there are far fewer personal restrictions than in the Middle East.
+The people are proud of their country, but hospitable.
+And although it's an Islamic country, there are far fewer personal restrictions than in the Middle East.

-The types of esl jobs you can expect when teaching English in Turkey are pretty much the same as in any country with a large tesol industry.
-That is: private language schools, private elementary and high schools, public schools and universities.
+The types of jobs you can expect when teaching English in Turkey are pretty much the same as in any country with a large TESOL industry: private language schools, private elementary and high schools, public schools and universities.
 There is also work teaching private students.

 Public schools can offer better conditions, but you will be working from around 8.30 in the morning, until around 4 o'clock in the afternoon.
 Schools operate from Monday to Friday.
 If you teach in a private language school - as most of those teaching English in Turkey do - you will have to work when the students are free to learn.
 This means teaching English in the evenings and at the weekend.
 Teaching English in Turkey full time usually means around 25-30 hours a week.
 If your school wants you to do more than this they should be paying you overtime.